tortus/detect_ie/README.md

 end
 ```

+## Internet Explorer 11+
-It will detect any unrecognized IE as version 10, both because Microsoft changed the
+DetectIE will detect any unrecognized IE as version 10, both because Microsoft changed the
 user agent string after 9, and because 10 actually works enough like "real" browsers that
 specific tweaks are not as necessary.
+(We are choosing to take MS at their word on this.)

 ## The following methods are available in both controllers and views: